Tutorial๐Ÿ”—

 To add the Task model to the schema, let's add two Entrypoints: one for fetching a single Task, and another for fetching all Tasks.
 Replace the current schema.py file with the following:

-from undine import Entrypoint, QueryType, RootType, create_schema
+from undine import Entrypoint, Field, QueryType, RootType, create_schema

 from .models import Task